Houston Child Support Lawyers

 When Can I Modify My Child Support Order?

-Family courts in Houston need there to be a substantial change in circumstances to change a child support order.
-This usually occurs when one parent either receives a large increase in income or a substantial decrease in income.
+Family courts in Houston require a substantial change in circumstances to change a child support order.
+This usually occurs when one parent either receives a large increase or a substantial decrease in income.
 This can come from a raise, job loss, disability, oil and gas royalties, or a medical emergency.

 The child’s needs can also change, requiring a modification of support.
 This can include the need for increased health care spending or enroll in a new school.